Deschutes, Willamette wilderness permit reservation system to begin - KTVZ

 All reservations must be made through Recreation.gov either online, or by calling (877) 444-6777 or TDD Line at 877-833-6777 from 10 a.m. – 12 a.m.
 (Eastern Time Zone).
 People may go to a Willamette or Deschutes national forests office to reserve a permit.
 However, currently Forest Service offices are closed due to COVID-19, and people should call an office ahead of going.

 On Tuesday, the Deschutes Public Library will host a virtual presentation on the new permit system from 6 to 7 p.m. at https://www.deschuteslibrary.org/calendar/event/61550.
-Once the permit season has begun Deschutes Public Libraries will have a check-out system for a limited number of wilderness permits, for individuals who may need a free permit.
+Once the permit season opens, each branch of the Deschutes Public Library system will offer a limited number of permits to check out, for people who may otherwise not have the opportunity to get a permit.

 For more information about the permit system and planning a wilderness trip, visit https://bit.ly/2Pl8jtT.